Real estate photos are walking a fine line between documentation and artwork, with limits for creativity.

 Thus recently the caretaker of a Berlin City appartment building asked me to remove some small graffiti from photographs I gave him for a preview.
 They already had a contract with a special firm and it would take them only half an hour to remove it from the walls.
 Thus we switched on the Photoshop engine and did the in-advance-removal in digital.

 Any disturbing items that are not permanently connected to the property or its environment can be removed from an image, too – according to our oppinion.
-This applies to foliage on the ground and dead branches peeking in as well as dog poop and cigarette ends on a board walk, which in a big city always re-appear in a mysterios way, even if the janitor busily cares for his property.
+This applies to foliage on the ground and dead branches peeking in as well as dog poop and cigarette ends on a board walk.
 Or when it is about to swop skies (okay we are very carefully with this, because it may be too obvious when the lighting condtions don’t match).
-Or when it is about to retouch traces on the ground of different kind or about puddles or about some reflections in windows or about birds flying by or about extension power cords …
+Or when it comes to retouch traces on the ground or puddles or about some reflections in windows or about birds flying by or about extension power cords …

 It is the opposite with things that are fixed to a house or its environment.
 This applies to power lines, mountains, arial antennas, street lamps, street signs, roof windows or chimneys.
-Here we advise our clients not to have these retouched because their existence may influence the decision of the prospective buyer in one direction or the other.
+Here we advise our clients not to have these retouched.
+Their existence may influence the decision of the prospective buyer in one direction or the other.